 - Be willing to study data and other information to stay well informed.

 - Be willing and able to attend local, regional and national utility-related meetings.

 - Represent the total membership on an impartial basis.

 - Adhere to PenLight’s Articles of Incorporation and its Bylaws.

 The Board also holds an annual two-day strategic planning retreat.

 As part of a member-owned cooperative, you have the opportunity to help run your co-op by voting for your Board of Directors every year.
 Learn how to become a Board Member.

 - CCD: Credentialed Cooperative Director (must obtain within 2 years of becoming a Board Member)

 CCD, BLC, DGC

-MR. ALVESTAD is a PenLight Board Member who is currently serving as Vice President, and sits on the Finance & Audit and Goals & Long Range Planning Committees, and has previously served on the Water Committee.
+MR. ALVESTAD is a PenLight Board Member who is currently serving as President, and sits on the Finance & Audit and Goals & Long Range Planning Committees, and has previously served on the Water Committee.